a-imai/XamarinCrashlyticsUpgradeSample/README.md

 I've tried it out and found that the steps in this document work fine.
 Therefore, I rewrote 117.0.0-preview02 to 117.0.0 in this document other than the Overview.

+# (2020.12.09)Xamarin.Firebase.Crashlytics 117.1.1 release
+I used v117.1.1 in another project.
+Only installed Xamarin.Firebase.Crashlytics and it worked fine!

 # My environment
 Operating System & Version : macOS 10.15.4 (19E287)
 Xamarin.Android Version : 11.0.2.0